 The photography locations are endless, and there are always new models, designers, MUA’s etc wanting to create.
 And the weather is such a bonus!

 2. At what moment did you know you wanted to make photography a career?

 Being a professional photographer intimidated and confused me.
 I went to photography school, but I thought the only way to make money from photography was through Weddings or Family Portraits.
 After graduation I ran away from the idea of starting my career because I didn’t know where to begin.
 Once I moved to LA 5 years later, I started my Instagram and really put myself into gear.
 When people started responding to my work and hiring me for jobs, I finally realized this was what I was supposed to do all along.

 3. What has been a challenging moment of your photo career thus far and how did you overcome it?

 I think the most challenging moment of my career is the freelance lifestyle, and trusting the ebb and flow of work that comes in month to month.
 Some months I’m shooting back to back, the next I have one job the entire month.
 It takes a lot of faith to trust that new work is always on the way.

 4. What is your favorite thing about being a photographer?

 My favorite thing about being a photographer is absolutely loving my job every single day.
-I get paid to do what I love, make my own schedule, and be my own boss.
+I make money doing what I love, make my own schedule, and be my own boss.
 I will never get over how amazing that is!

 5. Rewind to 15 year old you.
 What advice would you give yourself personally & professionally?